-First Time Shooting Street
+First Time Shooting Street Photography

 The notion of street photography initially seemed intimidating, but ultimately proved fulfilling.
 I find landscape photography comfortable since it’s predictable and I can fine-tune compositions, while street photography presents a dynamic, fast-paced environment.
 Unlike landscapes, street scenes are fleeting, requiring quick decisions and decisive action.
 There's a sense of urgency in capturing the moment as it happens, knowing that once it's gone, it's lost forever.
 However intimidating, I love the results.
 I chose black and white as the format to force focus on my composition and the subjects within each photo.
 I was joined by a childhood friend who is a great photographer with his own unique stle: https://www.instagram.com/ryanbessephoto/